 In the summer of 1985 I happened upon an exhibition of little note at the Hirshhorn Gallery in Washington, called “Representation Abroad”.
-The idea of “representation” was hardly a presence in major art circles in the United States and it has never been clear to me why this exhibition even took place—-recognition of a frail new figurative movement in Europe that seemed to have no influence here whatsoever.
+The idea of “representation” was hardly a presence in major art circles in the United States (though it would become so later) and it has never been clear to me why this exhibition even took place—-recognition of a frail new figurative movement in Europe that seemed to have no influence here whatsoever.
 But in it I discovered a small group of artists from Spain who constituted a movement called “Realismo Español” —-Spanish Realism.
-The papa bear of this group was Antonio López-García but the artist whose work froze me in place was of a disciple of his, named Isabel Quintanilla.
+The papa bear of this group was Antonio López-García but the artist whose work froze me in place was a disciple of his, named Isabel Quintanilla.

-I don’t know that Quintanilla’s work was ever shown in the United States again; not in any major show that I was ever aware of.
+I don’t know that Quintanilla’s work was shown in the United States again; not in any major show that I was ever aware of.
 Intermittently I have searched for it—-longed for it, nearly—-wishing I could see roomsful of her simple moments, her carefully framed domestic scenes, with their gorgeous, perfect light.
 None of the art people I knew at the time considered this to be important work.
 But it was important to me.
 And seeking her out yet one more time, just yesterday, online, I discovered that she died in October, at the age of 79.
 So, first, doña Isabel: Requiascat in pace.

 I looked at web images of her work for a good while yesterday (there aren’t that many of them posted to look at, see links below), and all these years later, encountering these images once again, I think I finally have some idea why they mattered so much to me.
 I knew even then that what she was doing with oil on canvas was something I wanted to do as writer of fiction, a vocation I was just beginning to undertake; I wanted, as she did, to get common things so exactly right that you—-the viewer, the reader, either or both—-see them completely anew, see them as redefined and, more than that, glorified, glorified in the exactness of the loyalty the artist has given to their truth.
 Such work is a form of prayer, I think.
 What moved me in Quintanilla’s work, I can now see, was the force of an artist’s love for the physical world.
 The real force of the love it revealed: as in, I love this moment, this normal, mundane, kitchen-reality, this life, so much I will dedicate hours, and every bit of craft I have painfully acquired, to its representation.
 To see the paintings, especially live, as I got to see four or five of them, allows you to feel Quintanilla’s devotion to reality as she labored to perceive it.
 The paintings are—-some would say to a fault, I suppose—-flawless.